 Why financial privacy matters

-Financial privacy is the ability to choose what you reveal—not a reason to assume wrongdoing.
+Financial privacy is the ability to choose what you reveal.
+It is not a reason to assume wrongdoing.

 Privacy protects everyone